Target-setting in line with science

 More information about the ‘absolute-based target setting’ approach

-This method requires you to reduce their absolute emissions by the same percentage as required for a given scenario (e.g. globally or for a sector).
-Companies setting their SBT today would be strongly encouraged to adopt absolute abatement targets well in excess of 4% per year to be aligned with limiting warming to 1.5°C.
+This method requires you to reduce your absolute emissions by the same percentage as required for a given scenario (e.g. globally or for a sector).
+If you are setting your SBT today, you would be strongly encouraged to adopt absolute abatement targets well in excess of 4% per year to be aligned with limiting warming to 1.5°C.

 As an alternative to setting percentage reduction targets for Scope 2 emissions (electricity consumption), you can set targets for the procurement of renewable energy.
 Acceptable procurement targets are: